 The General Employees Plan (accounted for in the General Employees Fund) has multiple benefit structures with members belonging to the Coordinated Plan, the Basic Plan, or the Minneapolis Employees Retirement Fund.
-Coordinated Plan members are covered by Social Security, and Basic Plan and Minneapolis Employees Retirement Fund members are not.
+Coordinated Plan members are covered by Social Security, and the Basic Plan and Minneapolis Employees Retirement Fund members are not.
 The Basic Plan was closed to new members in 1967.
 The Minneapolis Employees Retirement Fund was closed to new members during 1978 and merged into the General Employees Plan in 2015.
 All new members must participate in the Coordinated Plan, for which benefits vest after five years of credited service.
-No Southern Prairie Community Care employees belong to either the Basic Plan or the Minneapolis Employees Retirement Fund.
+No previous Southern Prairie Community Care employees belonged to either the Basic Plan or the Minneapolis Employees Retirement Fund in at least the last three years.